Public Record & Evidence Map – A Whistleblower Led Archive of:

 Convicted Felon, Restitution & Warrant Indicators

-Public records from Michigan show that Chad Eugene Willis is a convicted felon with an associated prohibition order, outstanding restitution, and warrant-related indicators that remain directly relevant to any risk or KYC assessment.
+Public records from Michigan show that Chad Eugene Willis is a convicted felon with an associated financial-services prohibition order, recorded restitution obligations, and warrant-status indicators that remain directly relevant to any risk, KYC, vendor, sponsor, investor or media due-diligence assessment.

 • Michigan OTIS and court files confirm three felony convictions (two counts of Intent to Pass False Title and one count of False Pretences – $1,000 to $20,000) arising from conduct on 09 January 2001, sentenced on 01 June 2005.